combinator-ml/combinator/docs/stacks/bodywork-mlflow.md

 # Bodywork + MLflow

-This tutorial shows you how to use Boxkite in the context of a Bodywork cluster with MLflow.
+This tutorial shows you how to use Bodywork to deploy pipelines using MLflow for tracking training metrics and for managing the persistence of trained models.

 ## Launch the Test Drive